Facts about Samuel L. Jackson

 In the 1990s he appeared in fifty movies, including turns in Spike Lee‘s Jungle Fever (1991, with Wesley Snipes); Steven Spielberg‘s Jurassic Park (1993); Eve’s Bayou (1997, he also produced it); and Quentin Tarantino‘s Jackie Brown (1997, with Robert DeNiro).

-Since then he’s stayed busy in films, notably as Jedi warrior Mace Windu in the George Lucas Star Wars movies, The Phantom Menace (1999), Attack of the Clones (2002) and Revenge of the Sith (2005).
+Since then he’s stayed busy in films, notably as Jedi warrior Mace Windu in the George Lucas Star Wars franchise (The Phantom Menace, Attack of the Clones, Revenge of the Sith, et al) and as Nick Fury in the Marvel catalog of films (Iron Man, The Avengers, et al).

-His other films include M. Night Shyamalan‘s Unbreakable (2000, with Bruce Willis), Changing Lanes (2002, with Ben Affleck), xXx (2002, starring Vin Diesel), The Incredibles (2004, voice) and Coach Carter (2005, with Ashanti).
-In 2006 his all-out, multimedia promotional blitz for the action feature Snakes On A Plane became a newsworthy event in itself.
+In 2006 Jackson’s all-out, multimedia promotional blitz for the action feature Snakes On A Plane became a newsworthy event in itself.

 Jackson appears, uncredited, at the end of the 1998 movie Out of Sight (directed by Steven Soderbergh).